Jay-Idrees/UPenn-CyberSecurity-Terminal/Readme.md

 > Writing commands inside the shell file

-- You can open the sh file for EDITING (note that its not the same as running the file) using `nano example_shell_filename.sh` - yes the command is the same for creating an sh file and then editing it, and then pastes the following lines of code:
+- You can open the sh file for EDITING (note that its not the same as running the file) using `nano example_shell_filename.sh` - yes the command is the same for creating an sh file and then editing it <br>
+Then pastes the following lines of code:

 ```
 mkdir shellscripts